 - Cures in as little as 30 seconds

 - Minimizes out-gassing of plasticizers

 Manufacturers across a variety of industries use overmolding for a diverse number of applications.
-This two-stage process consists of a finished metal or plastic component placed into an LSR mold, and then molding the LSR component directly to the part.
-Overmolding is the only way to incorporate materials (aside from other thermoplastics and LSRs) into the injection molding process.
+This two-stage process consists of a finished metal or plastic component placed into an LSR mold, followed by molding the LSR component directly to the part.
+Overmolding is the only way to incorporate materials (aside from other thermoplastics materials and LSRs processes) into the injection molding process.
 The high tolerances and strict quality control standards required for the overmolding process make it an ideal technique for parts and products that require precision.